T: 780-322-3831 | F: 780-322-3000 | Email: email@example.com

 Common Crop Pests

-2016 Grasshopper Forecast The risk of economically significant grasshopper populations in 2016 has increased in northern central Alberta in the Peace Region.
+2017 Grasshopper Forecast Map The risk of economically significant grasshopper populations in 2017 has decreased in all areas of Alberta with the exception of southern Alberta.
+[GOA 2017 Grasshopper Forecast]

-The Alberta Fusarium Graminearum Management Plan recommends that all seed sent to facilities for cleaning be tested prior to delivery to avoid contaminating the plant and other seed lots.
+The Alberta Fusarium Graminearum Management Plan recommends that all seeds sent to facilities for cleaning be tested prior to delivery to avoid contaminating the plant and other seed lots.

 Fusarium is a serious cereal disease that has been spreading across Alberta.
 Learn how to manage it.